Timshel/OIDCWarden/playwright/README.md

 > docker compose --profile keycloak --env-file .env up
 ```

-When running with a local VaultWarden, if you are using a front-end build from [dani-garcia/bw_web_builds](https://github.com/dani-garcia/bw_web_builds/releases) you'll need to make the SSO button visible using :
+When running with a local OIDCWarden, if you are using a front-end build from [dani-garcia/bw_web_builds](https://github.com/dani-garcia/bw_web_builds/releases) you'll need to make the SSO button visible using :

 ```bash
 sed -i 's#a\[routerlink="/sso"\],##' web-vault/app/main.*.css